-In addition to expressing the familiar Jacobian methods as methods of power 1 and -1, this definition extends the class of Jacobian methods to powers $p \in \mathbb{R}$.
+Besides rephrasing the well-known Jacobian methods as Jacobian methods of power 1 and -1, this definition allows for other powers in between and outside.
 Figure 4.2 visualizes the effect of different powers on the end-effector movement.
 The target velocity vector v is transformed to joint space using different powers p, resulting in different end-effector velocities.
 We observe that only the p = -1 method (Jacobian inverse) enforces exactly matching the target velocity vector while the other methods deviate.
 This deviation leads to velocity vectors closer to the larger principle axis of the manipulability ellipsoid for p > -1 and velocity vectors closer to the smaller axis for p < -1.

-We can explain this observation by analyzing the transformation from the target velocity $v{\rm d}$ to the resulting velocity $v{\rm r}$, which is given by
+We can explain this observation by analyzing the transformation from the target velocity $v{\rm d}$ to the resulting velocity $v{\rm r}$ , which is given by